Who We Are

 Congressional Mandate

-In Congressional order H.R.
-1865, Further Consolidated Appropriations Act, 2020 (2019), Congress mandated that HASS COE provide support and partnership to USDOT Operating Administrations in reviewing, assessing, and validating the safety of highly automated systems.
+Created by the Further Consolidated Appropriations Act, 2020 (P.L.
+116-94; December 20, 2019), HASS COE provides support and partnership to USDOT Operating Administrations in reviewing, assessing, and validating the safety of highly automated systems.
 Congress directed HASS COE to offer a USDOT-wide expert resource on the safety implications of highly automated systems, integrating expertise in artificial intelligence, computer science, data analytics, machine learning, sensors, and other technologies.

 Team